Arpita-deb/Salifort_motors_HR_analytics/README.md

 ## Summary of the analysis:

 In this project we've -
-1. Performed Exploratory Data Analysis on the HR_dataset provided by the HR team of Salifort Motors.
+1. Performed Exploratory Data Analysis on the HR_capstone_dataset provided by the HR team of Salifort Motors.
 2. Visualized the relations between various variables and found out our predictor variable 'left'.
 3. We've created 4 different models whose performance is evaluated by how many employees they've correctly predicted as left and stayed.
 4. Among the models, Logistic Regression model performed worst with an f1 score of 0.383.